klinecharts/KLineChart/docs/en/graphic-mark.md

   // Check whether the mouse point is on the graph, it is a callback method, a required field
   // key The key given when creating the data source
   // type graphics type
-  // coordinates graphic coordinate information
+  // dataSource graphic information
-  // mouseCoordinate current mouse coordinate
+  // eventCoordinate current mouse coordinate
   // Need to return boolean value
-  checkMousePointOn: (key, type, coordinates, mouseCoordinate) => {},
+  checkEventCoordinateOnGraphic: ({ key, type, dataSource, eventCoordinate }) => {},

   // Creating a graphic data source is a callback method.
 It must be a field and needs to return graphic data
   // step current step